 In June 2017, a legislative proposal (Bill 49) was passed, bringing municipal council, mayoral and DEA elections election rules into the Nunavut Elections Act, and making Elections Nunavut responsible for overseeing those local elections in addition to the territorial ones they already managed.
 The purpose of the new legislation is to harmonize the municipal and territorial rules as much as possible, and in doing so, make all elections simpler and more efficient going forward.

 Municipal councils are responsible for the municipality’s budget, as well as services like animal control, employment, roads, water, sewage, and recreation.
-A council has eight councillors and a mayor, all of whom are elected locally.
+Normally a council has eight councillors and a mayor, all of whom are elected locally.

 A District Education Authority (DEA) is a committee composed of seven members who have been elected locally.
 It meets once a month and, in partnership with Region School Operations and school staff, is responsible for deciding how education is administered in the community.
 Duties include establishing the school calendar, and developing an attendance policy.
 The Commission scolaire francophone du Nunavut is also a DEA, but it has five members instead of seven.
 Read more about DEAs.

-If there is a tie, or if the difference between the first two candidates is less than 2% of the total number of votes, the Returning Officer does an administrative recount.
+If there is a tie, or if the difference between the elected and not elected candidate is less than 5 votes, the Returning Officer does an administrative recount.
 If there is still a tie after the administrative recount the Returning officer will either choose a winner by draw if the candidates agree or apply for a recount by Justice of the Peace.
 If the Justice of the Peace conducts a recount and one candidate obtained a higher number of votes than any other, that candidate is declared elected.
-If, on the other hand, there is still a tie in the number of votes the Justice of the Peace will choose a winner by draw.
+If, on the other hand, there is still a tie in the number of votes, the Justice of the Peace will choose a winner by draw.

-The next municipal election will be on October 28, 2019.
+The next municipal General Election will be on October 23, 2023.

-You can consult the map of municipalities.
+You can consult the map of municipalities, which will be available during the election period.
 There will be no Voter Information Cards sent out before the Municipal elections.

-In accordance with the new elections legislation coming into to force in October 1, 2018, there will no longer be by-elections for municipal councillors or District Education Authority (DEA) members.
+In accordance with the Nunavut Elections Act, there will no longer be by-elections for municipal councillors or District Education Authority (DEA) members.
 Instead, replacement councillors or members will be selected either from candidates who were not elected, or from eligible applicants.
-If a mayoral seat becomes vacant, another mayor is chosen either through a by-election or by appointment by the council.
+If a mayoral seat becomes vacant, another mayor is chosen either through a by-election or by appointment from someone already on council.